Changes in thinking and memory

 Some people diagnosed with cancer notice changes in the way they think and in the way they remember information.
-Cancer-related cognitive impairment is sometimes referred to as “chemo brain” or “cancer fog” but what is it and how can it be managed?
+This is known as cancer-related cognitive impairment, but people may also call it “cancer fog”, “chemo brain” or “brain fog”.
+This page can help you understand more about the changes in thinking and memory that some people experience and how can it be managed.

 What is cancer-related cognitive impairment?